Johnston High School

 Johnston High School is a public secondary school located in Johnston, Iowa.
 It is part of the Johnston Community School District.
 The school serves approximately 1,800 students in grades 10 through 12.
 Freshman students attend Johnston Middle School.

+The school was originally build in 1974.
+In 2013, a board referendum approved construction for a new building.
+In 2017, the new high school was built at the location it is at today, which is able to support 1,800 students.
+The old location for the high school had a $4 million renovation and was turned into Johnston Middle School for students in grades 8 and 9.
+The new high school cost $81 million to build which included two floors and an auditorium that can hold 1,200 people.

 Athletics

 Johnston High School's Iowa High School Athletic Association sanctioned teams include baseball, men's and women's basketball, bowling, men's and women's cross country, football, men's and women's golf, men's and women's soccer, women's softball, men's and women's swimming, dance team, cheer, men's and women's tennis, men's and women's track and field, women's volleyball and wrestling.
 The Johnston Dragons' soccer program won their first Iowa State 4A Championship in 2023, and repeated the feat in 2024 after star Junior, Isaiah LaMark, announced his transfer from Theodore Roosevelt High School.

 Johnston’s first ever state championship win was for boys cross country in 1971.
 At the time, Johnston was part of the C class for cross country athletics.
 They won with a score of 42.